fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 ```sh
 pacman -S --needed qemu-base qemu-audio-pa qemu-hw-display-qxl libvirt edk2-ovmf virt-manager dnsmasq ebtables sysfsutils vim htop remmina xfreerdp yay
 ```
-You can replace iptables with iptables-nft if asked qemu-hw-display-qxl are only needed for the installation, you can remove it when the Guest configuration is finished.
+You can replace iptables with iptables-nft if asked. qemu-hw-display-qxl is only needed for the installation, you can remove it when the Guest configuration is finished.

 ```sh
 yay -S i915-sriov-dkms-git